whaili/slurm-operator/docs/slurmclient-controller.md

 ## Overview

-This controller is responsible for managing and reconciling the Cluster CRD.
-A CRD represents communication to a Slurm cluster via slurmrestd and `auth/jwt`.
+This controller is responsible for managing Slurm Clients used by other internal controllers.

 This controller uses the [Slurm client] library.